 Step 2: Choose a Platform

-With the influx of affordable, easy-to-deploy, and user-friendly digital solutions that are available in today’s market, there’s no reason why any organisation shouldn’t choose a CMMS to deploy their preventative maintenance plan.
+With the influx of affordable, easy-to-deploy, and user-friendly digital solutions that are available in today’s market, there’s no reason why any organisation shouldn’t choose a CMMS to deploy their preventive maintenance plan.
 A CMMS allows small and medium businesses and large enterprises to easily automate their maintenance management.

 Step 3: Collect Equipment Data